 In the fall of 2019, the Detroit Justice Center (DJC) undertook a national and local ecosystem assessment of Restorative Justice (RJ) programs and practitioners who are using RJ as a means to building alternative models of justice and accountability that is responsive to the needs of survivors and functions to reduce future harm.
 An emergent theme across conversations with Detroit-area practitioners was a desire to advance RJ across local sectors.
 Naturally, DJC and our partners recognized that the sustainable advancement of RJ necessitates strong organizing via the centralizing of local resources.
 To this end, the vision for the Metro Detroit Restorative Justice Network (MDRJN) was conceived.
 The MDRJN is therefore a special project of the Just Cities Lab at the Detroit Justice Center.

-The Metro Detroit Restorative Justice Network (MDRJN) is a multi-sector network of practitioners, advocates, and community members seeking to increase support for, and access to, a sustainable restorative justice infrastructure as one avenue for systemic alternatives to punitive justice.
+The Metro Detroit Restorative Justice Network (MDRJN) is a diverse network comprising practitioners, advocates, and community members united in our commitment to fostering a sustainable restorative justice infrastructure.
+We aim to promote systemic alternatives to punitive justice by increasing support for and access to restorative practices.

-Conventional approaches to harm have historically centered the will and interest of system actors (i.e., law enforcement, prosecutors, judges, etc.) over the needs of those directly impacted by the harming event.
-Accordingly, punitive responses to harm, therefore, fail to facilitate meaningful accountability informed by the expressed needs of those involved.
-The systemic and persistent denial of person-centered justice processes results in the perpetuation of harm and disrupts the advancement of healing.
+Traditional approaches to addressing harm have prioritized the interests and perspectives of system actors such as law enforcement, prosecutors, and judges.
+Unfortunately, this emphasis on punitive responses often neglects the needs of those directly affected by the harm.
+Consequently, it fails to facilitate genuine accountability based on the expressed needs of all involved parties.
+This systemic disregard for person-centered justice processes perpetuates harm and hampers the progress of healing.

 Angel McKissic